ayushraturii/ACADEMICAI/Readme.md

 * we can try vercel kind of platform
 * can dockerize this and then push the container on ec2 (i recently learn so chances are higher i will go with this.)

-### what chances i will initiate as soon as possible
+### what changes i will initiate as soon as possible
 * ADD more notes pdf
 * implementing unstructured pdf loader for images and scanned pdf
 - semantic based text splitter (its experimental can be seen later not now) or chunksize could be reduced to 1000